O. H. Irish: Biography

 O. H. Irish, son of Horatio Nelson Irish and Mary (Clark) Irish, was born in 1830 (or perhaps 1831) and raised in New York City.
 He was educated in Erie, Pennsylvania.

-In 1855 Orsamus Irish was listed as a director and secretary of the North Western Insurance Company located at 76 Walnut Street, Philadelphia.
+In 1855 Irish was listed as a director and secretary of the North Western Insurance Company located at 76 Walnut Street, Philadelphia.

 While in Philadelphia he lived at 53 Melon Street and had another business at 320 N. 12th Street.

 In 1857, Irish moved to Nebraska, a territory at the time, where later was the owner and editor of The Daily Press in Nebraska City, Nebraska.
 On May 15, 1861, he became Indian agent at the Omaha Reservation.
 Also in 1861 (October 9) he was appointed U.S. Postmaster in Black Bird County, Nebraska Territory.
 Irish was appointed Superintendent of Indian Affairs for Utah in the Bureau of Indian Affairs in 1864, with offices in Salt Lake City.

-On June 8, 1865, O.H.
-Irish executed, on behalf of the U.S. Government as Superintendent of Indian Affairs for the Utah Territory, an agreement(called the Spanish Fork Treaty) with the Timpanogos (Tim-p-nogs) Nation Uintah Valley Reservation.
+On June 8, 1865, Irish executed, on behalf of the U.S. Government as Superintendent of Indian Affairs for the Utah Territory, an agreement(called the Spanish Fork Treaty) with the Timpanogos (Tim-p-nogs) Nation Uintah Valley Reservation.
 Brigham Young was a witness.

 He returned to Nebraska in 1866 as an internal revenue collector, later resuming his newspaper career as the editor of the Nebraska City Press.

 In mid-October, 1867, Irish attended the first session of the Nebraska State Teachers' Association at Brownsville, Nebraska.
 During that session he was elected to the post of City Secretary.